owncloud-archive/documentation/admin_manual/enterprise/user_management/saml_2.0_sso.rst

  $ sudo apt-get install libapache2-mod-shib2

+This will install packages needed for mod-shib including the shibd.

-Then, generate certificates for mod_shib by running the following command:
+Then, generate certificates for the shibd daemon by running the following command:

 .. code:: console